LukasBombach/Type.js/README.md

 ## Status

 This project is a rewrite of my [master's thesis](https://github.com/LukasBombach/old-type-js) and is pretty much WIP.
-Since I am not expecting much traffic I am actively working on the master branch and it might be broken from time to time. **I am aiming to release the first beta this quarter.**
+Since I am not expecting much traffic I am actively working on the master branch and it might be broken from time to time. **I am aiming to release a first version this quarter.**

 ### Agenda: